-- 54. A contract may be awarded directly in the following circumstances: - (i) when the contract to be concluded with an individual Consultant does not exceed EC\$27,000 (using the 'single tender procedure'); - (ii) in exceptional and duly justified cases, as outlined below (using the 'negotiated procedure').
-No specific threshold applies in such cases, but use of this procedure must be approved by the Deputy Secretary-General or Secretary-General (refer to Article 50 below).
+- 46. A contract may be awarded directly in the following circumstances: - when the contract to be concluded with an individual Consultant does not exceed EC\$27,000 (using the 'single tender procedure'); - (ii) in exceptional and duly justified cases, as outlined below (using the 'negotiated procedure').
+No specific threshold applies in such cases, but use of this procedure must be approved by the Deputy Secretary-General or Secretary- General (refer to Clause 53 below).